On Debreu-Koopmans Theorem for Additively Decomposed Quasiconvex Functions with Applications: Preliminaries and Basic Definitions

+Both classes (RSI) and (VC) have been studied deeply in continuous optimization and machine learning theory in virtue of its properties for gradient-type methods.

-\item[$(iii)$] For further properties on (strongly) star quasiconvex functions as well as sufficient conditions for linear convergence of first-order type algorithms in optimization, we refer to \cite{KL,NTV}. \end{itemize} \end{remark}
+\item[$(iv)$] For further properties on (strongly) star quasiconvex functions as well as sufficient conditions for linear convergence of first-order type algorithms in optimization, we refer to \cite{KL,NTV}. \end{itemize} \end{remark}

-From the economical point of view, a star quasiconcave function $h$ (i.e., when $-h$ is star quasiconvex) is related to {\it star-shaped preferences}.
-Star-shaped pre\-fe\-ren\-ces appears naturally in economic theory in several works (see, for instance, \cite{BJ,FOS,Mas}).
+From the economical point of view, a star quasiconcave function $h$ (i.e., when $-h$ is star quasiconvex) is related to {\it star-shaped preferences}, which appears naturally in economic theory in several works (see, for instance, \cite{BJ,FOS,Mas}).

-For a further study on generalized convexity we refer to \cite{ADSZ,CM-Book,KL,Lara-9} and refe\-ren\-ces therein.
+For a further study on generalized convexity we refer to \cite{ADSZ,CM-Book,KL,Lara-9,NTV} and refe\-ren\-ces therein.